Preventing Hairline, Structural, and Settlement Foundation Cracks in Lafayette

 Why Foundations Crack in Lafayette

-The soils in Lafayette are reactive.
+foundation services in Lafayette, the soils in Lafayette are reactive.
 They swell when saturated, then shrink during heat and drought cycles.
 This repeated movement places pressure on slabs, piers, and footings.
 Combined with improper compaction or poor drainage, the foundation has no chance to stay stable without the right preparation.

 There are three common types of foundation cracks in the area: